Anant/awesome-lucene/README.md

 A curated list of awesome [Apache Lucene](http://lucene.apache.org/) packages and resources.
 Maintained by Rahul Singh of [Anant](http://anant.us).
 Feel free contact me if you'd like to collaborate on this and other awesome lists.

+Lucene, created by Doug Cutting, also the creator of Hadoop, is a powerful index format and API standard that now powers most of the worlds' search engine whether used natively or as part of software like Elastic, Solr, or Nifi.

 ## Contents